pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode.md

 3. Each table is divided into multiple contiguous **blocks**, so that Lightning can import data data from large tables (200 GB+) in parallel.

-4. `tidb-lightning` prepares a "engine file" for each block to handle key-value pairs. `tidb-lightning` reads the SQL dump in parallel, converts the data source to key-value pairs in the same encoding as TiDB, sorts the key-value pairs and writes them to a local temporary storage file.
+4. `tidb-lightning` prepares an "engine file" for each block to handle key-value pairs. `tidb-lightning` reads the SQL dump in parallel, converts the data source to key-value pairs in the same encoding as TiDB, sorts the key-value pairs and writes them to a local temporary storage file.

 5. When an engine file is written, `tidb-lightning` starts to split and schedule data on the target TiKV cluster, and then imports data to TiKV cluster.